 You won’t see much plastic in Nuremberg’s holiday markets.
 In fact, the only vendor allowed to sell it is Playmobil, famous for its figurines and toys for children.
 Otherwise, food is served in paper products that can be recycled, and beverages are presented in reusable mugs that can either be kept as a memento or returned in exchange for a few euros.

-takes an eco-friendly, minimalist approach in providing the bare necessities, but in a quaint, luxurious environment.
+It’s the entire country’s mission to scale back its carbon footprint, which you also see among its businesses, including famed Hotel Victoria.
+The 62-room boutique accommodations, conveniently located at the base of Old Town and adjacent to Nuremberg’s main train station, takes an eco-friendly, minimalist approach in providing the bare necessities, but in a quaint, luxurious environment.
 While at first it may seem against the grain to stay somewhere that scales back on full-fledged amenities, it’s a sobering and grateful reminder of just how much waste any traveler can go through during a short trip.

 If you want to keep the merry and bright feelings rolling, the Römerberg Christmas Market is a favorite in Frankfurt, set among the facade of rainbow-colored buildings (almost like the ones you’d find in Curacao) and an oversized, double-decker carousel.
-The stay is complete with lodging at the newly-remodeled and highly buzzed-about Westin Grand, which encourages guests to “play well” and “eat well,” with modern rooms and an expansive lobby decked floor to ceiling with lights and metallic Christmas decorations.
+The stay is complete with lodging at the recently remodeled and highly buzzed-about Westin Grand, which encourages guests to “play well” and “eat well,” with modern rooms and an expansive lobby decked floor to ceiling with lights and metallic Christmas decorations.

 Ambitious travelers can realistically knock out all three cities in a long weekend, creating a Christmas-filled itinerary that would even give Santa a run for his money.